Ministry of Interior (Iraq): Facilities Protection Service

 The Facilities Protection Service has more than 150,000 personnel who work for 26 ministries and eight independent directorates.
 Anecdotal evidence suggests that some of them are unreliable and responsible for violent crimes.
 Former Prime Minister Maliki announced a reform to consolidate all Facilities Protection Service personnel into a unified organization responsible to the MOI.
 The Coalition stopped providing material and logistical support to the FPS in December 2005.

 Federal Intelligence and Investigations Agency

-The Federal Intelligence and Investigations Agency (FIIA) was founded in 2003 and is specialized in collecting intelligence information pertinent to national security through confidential and public sources, as well as auditing, analysing, and producing intelligence reports regarding the fight against terrorism and organized crime.
-FIIA seeks to contribute to internal security by identifying risks and their levels, and providing advice to decision makers at all times.
+The Federal Intelligence and Investigations Agency (FIIA) was founded in 2003 and is tasked with collecting intelligence pertinent to national security, as well as auditing, analysing, and producing reports regarding the fight against terrorism and organized crime.
+FIIA provides advice to decision makers at all times.
 It has three working directorates: Directorate of Intelligence and Counter-Terrorism, Directorate for Combating Organized Crime, and Directorate of Technologies and Informatics.
+The renowned Falcons Intelligence Cell is part of FIIA.